 However Matt politely wrote that correlation != causation ( is not equal to), he also referenced past claims from SEOmoz related to Facebook shares.
 Matt clearly stated that

 “If you make compelling content, people will link to it, like it, share it on Facebook, +1 it, etc. But that doesn’t mean that Google is using those signals in our ranking.

 Rather than chasing +1s of content, your time is much better spent making great content.”

-In other words, high quality contents will automatic get higher sharing or likes instead trying to manipulate search engine results with increase in social sharing, so next time, spend time building quality contents.
+In other words, high-quality content will automatically get higher sharing or likes instead of trying to manipulate search engine results with an increase in social sharing, so next time, spend time building quality content.